shaziya12/create-read-update-delete-angular8/README.md

  ` }`
 ---
 ## Edit Record Implemented
-*this function contain one parameter employee , In order to modify existing record use update() from AngularFireList and pass ana primary key ($key )and object containing details of existing employee*
+*This below function contain one parameter employee , In order to modify existing record use update() from AngularFireList and pass an primary key ($key )and object containing details of existing employee*

 `updateEmployee(employee) {`<br/>
      `this.employeeList.update(employee.$key,`<br/>